WHO'S

 Chihuahua can be a canine Hitler.
 In fact, the smaller the dog, the more

-dominant and in control of his humans.
-Alpha dogs often seem to make good
+more dominant and in control of his humans.
+Alpha dogs often seem to

-pets.
-They're confident, smarter than average, and affectionate.
-They can
+make good pets.
+They're confident, smarter than average, and

 other dogs in the pack respect his position.
 If another dog is foolish